Tackling the challenge of plastic pollution

 Reducing the use of plastic will require a behavioural change, and this will take time, but is greatly helped by changes already in place, such as charges for carrier bags, and discounts on coffees for consumers supplying their own cup.

 Many companies stand to benefit from concerted action on plastics pollution, potentially creating opportunities for investors.
 These may include companies which place the ‘circular economy’ at the heart of their businesses.
 The circular economy works to ensure materials are kept in use for as long as possible and the maximum value is extracted from their use.
 Unilever, for example, last year developed new technology called the CreaSolv process, which can recycle used single-use sachets – which allow consumers to use smaller amounts of products, such as washing powder – and channel them back into the supply chain.7

 Other companies which may reap the rewards of a clampdown on the use of plastic include those which are developing new, sustainable packaging and parts using technologies such as bioplastics, a type of biodegradable plastic derived from biological substances rather than petroleum.

-However, investing in individual companies – however innovative their approach to environmental challenges may be – is always high-risk, as if these companies fail investors may lose some or all of their money.
+Investing in individual companies, however innovative their approach, is high risk.
+If these companies fail investors may lose all of their money.

 The role of impact investing